I learnt a little about green buildings when I was in polytechnic studying to be a civil engineer a few years ago.

 He has undertaken about 150 projects in Singapore, Malaysia, Thailand and Hong Kong.

-Some of the notable projects they have done are the green walls in Terminal 4 and are currently working on a green wall in the upcoming Changi Jewel.
+One of the notable projects they have done is the green walls in Terminal 4.

 GWS Living Art has also installed green roof mat systems on steep, 35 degree metal roofs which has never been done before.

 Last year, Zac was awarded the Singapore’s Young Green Innovator of the Year at the SGBC-BCA Sustainability Leadership Awards by the Singapore Green Building Council (SGBC) and the Building and Construction Authority (BCA).

 His innovations use only about one-third of the total soil used and more than halved the weight of standard green roofs.
 His products are pre-made which cuts down the set up time substantially and are easier to maintain.

 His products came to be when they were looking for solutions to solve the problems of the current systems used in the market, explaining that sometimes they experience those problems themselves.

 “Most problems lie in the sustainability and maintenance of a green product,” he explained.